robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 is only available with Python based libraries.

-If you are already familiar how kwargs work with Python, understanding how they works with Robot Framework test libraries is rather simple.
+If you are already familiar how kwargs work with Python, understanding how they work with Robot Framework test libraries is rather simple.
 The example below shows the basic functionality.

 .. sourcecode:: python